“I love them that love me; and those that seek me early shall find me.”

 Those that seek me early shall find me.

 Why early?
 Because setting aside distractions and committing to spending time alone with God early each day shows that our love for Him is more important to us than anything else in our lives.
-Perhaps only then will we realise how important we are to Him.
+Perhaps only then will we realize how important we are to Him.
 The Father of Jesus loves us very much.